 Composing posts

-Turn a URL, pasted text or your own library content into platform-tuned Facebook and Instagram posts — drafted by AI, edited by you, published on your schedule.
+Turn a URL, pasted text or your brand's own content into platform-tuned Facebook and Instagram posts — drafted by AI, edited by you, published on your schedule.

 The Flow